Style Savvy: Characters

 She owns the beauty salon, where makeup can be purchased and eyebrows styled.
 Will visit the player's shop and wear the purchased outfit in her salon.

 Reception

 Style Savvy received "mixed or average reviews" according to Metacritic.
+It also—despite the lack of features compared to its sequels—has an addictive gameplay loop, and is refreshing if you are a fan of fashion according to Nintendo Life.